c8yops/c8yops.github.io/C8YUpgrd/A1Upgrd-1011.md

      cp -r ../../cumulocity-chef/environments/[environemt-file] ./
      ```

-4. Make the necessary changes in the environment file and any other changes that are present in the Worklog.
+4. Make the necessary changes in the environment file and any other changes that are present in the Work log.

     !!!
     We check the connection to the environment with `knife node list`.